mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 `service` is a reference to the service for this webhook.
 Either `service` or `url` must be specified.

 If the webhook is running within the cluster, then you should use `service`.

-Port 443 will be used if it is open, otherwise it is an error.

 #### name